 This can result in medications either not working, or having to increase it in order to get it to have any effect on you.
 This can be problematic for medication that should not be taken in large doses but is necessary to help control your symptoms.

-Current studies show that RA sufferers are 50 percent less likely to respond to the most common medications used to treat and control the illness.
+Current studies show that RA sufferers who smoke are 50% less likely to respond to the most common medications used to treat and control the illness.